udaykumar0515/library-management-system/readme.md

 ## 🙌 Contributions

-Feel free to fork and improve this project or adapt it for your own use.
-PRs are welcome!
+Feel free to fork, improve, or adapt this project.
+Pull requests and suggestions are welcome!

 ---

 ## 🧠 Notes

-* Faker ensures randomness every time you run the script.
+* Faker generates random data on every run.
-* Make sure your MySQL server is running.
+* Ensure your MySQL server is running before starting.
-* Use `.env` for safe credential storage.
+* Use the `.env` file to keep your credentials safe.
-* If you face errors, check your table names and credentials.
+* Check your table names and credentials if errors occur.

 ---

 ## 📬 Contact

-Created by \[uday kumar] — feel free to reach out with suggestions or issues!
+Created by **Uday Kumar** — feel free to reach out with suggestions or issues!

 ```

 ---